 I am pleased with this and hope you will enjoy it too.
 If you make one please come share a photo so my friends and I can see your awesome creation too.

-Get the free pattern for a matching washcloth PLUS check out my very first “Crochet in the Car” video: Click HERE.
+Get the free pattern for a matching washcloth too.
+Click HERE.

 Happy Hanging Towel Pattern